laanp/Icarus_Mods/README.md

 ### 1. laanp changes:
 - Player levels shows actual, beyond 60
 - No fall damage, 1000kg of carry weight, boosted stamina, speed, health, swim and run stats
+- All inventory slots stack size increased to 100
+- Base inventory slots for player changed from 24 - 42
 - 5 x base stomach food slots (plus additional (1) due to food/farming talent, if unlocked)
 - O2 Tank & water canteen purchased from the Workshop will come into inventory autofilled
 - Workshop MXC BioFuel Canister can be purchased and will autofill with 100M units (can run a generator for a long time!)